ChinweP/ChinweP/README.md

 I am a data-focused, results-oriented professional with a strong foundation in customer service, operational management, and basic programming skills.
 Driven by a passion for data insights, I am eager to leverage my analytical mindset and foundational knowledge in digital marketing and coding to drive data-driven decision-making.
 I am committed to continuous learning and aspire to excel in a data analysis role by combining my skills in communication, data interpretation, and problem-solving.

 I currently completed a 12-week intensive Digital Skills Bootcamp in Data with JustIT training.
 I am looking to build on my skills and develop new skills to develop a career as a data analyst.
-I have completed several data projects using Excel, SQL, Python, R, Tableau and PowerBI which have been posted in my GitHub and Tableau Public portfolios.
+I have completed several data projects using Excel, SQL, Python, R, Tableau and PowerBI.

 My immediate goal is to become established in a role as a Data Technician or Apprentice and work with like-minded individuals from whom I can learn as much as possible during my crucial years of development.